Anita Görbicz

-Anita Görbicz (born 13 May 1983) is a Hungarian former handballer who played for Győri ETO KC and the Hungary national team.
+Anita Görbicz (born 13 May 1983) is a Hungarian former professional handballer.
 She is widely regarded as one of the best handball players of all time, and was voted IHF World Player of the Year in 2005 by the International Handball Federation.
 Görbicz has also been given the nickname the Queen of Handball internationally.

 She is married; her husband is Ottó Vincze, a Hungarian former football player.
 They have two sons, Boldizsár, born in 2015 and Domonkos, born in 2022.

 She is the Honorary Citizen of Győr.

+She was included in the European Handball Federation Hall of Fame in 2023.